 Jambu & Co. is a brand that immediately caught my attention when I first saw them on social media; I was eager to order some of their shoes and test them out.

-I’m sharing why quality footwear is synonymous to good health, what shoes I ordered, and a review of them.
+I'm sharing why quality footwear is synonymous with good health, what shoes I ordered, and a review of them.

 Why (and When) Great Footwear Quickly Became Increasingly Important to Me